Hiroki6/hiroki-site/content/posts/Cronos-writeup-hackthebox.md

 ![cronos](/media/cronos-writesup/cronos.png)

-This is a writes up of [Cronos](https://app.hackthebox.com/machines/Cronos) machine, which has a `medium` level.
+This is a writeup of [Cronos](https://app.hackthebox.com/machines/Cronos) machine, which has a `medium` level.

 1. [Enumeration](#enumeration)
 2. [User Flag](#user-flag)